movementlabsxyz/MIP/MIP/mip-58/README.md

 ## Exploits and Potential Losses

-1. **Rate-Limit Exploits**:
-   - If the relayer is down, an attacker could exploit refund functionality to repeatedly bridge funds within the rate limit.
-2. **Key Compromise**:
+1. **Key Compromise**:
-   - Relayer or refund keys could be compromised, leading to unauthorized transactions.
+   - The compromise of the Relayer keys would lead to unauthorized transactions up to the rate-limit value.
+The protocol must absorb the losses and rotate Relayers.
-3. **Fee Misestimation**:
+2. **Fee Misestimation**:
    - Incorrect fee calculations (e.g., underestimating gas) can cause significant financial losses for the protocol.
-4. **User Abandonment**:
-   - High costs and complexity deter users, leading to lower adoption and reputational damage.

 ## Reference Implementation